zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She never loses control when she's writing her wond erful scripts.
 I speak, of course, of our wonderful scriptwriter, Dr. Lucy Tse .

 From Los Angeles, California.
 I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again right here on ESL Podca st.